 One of the major areas of newborn development is the senses.
 Babies are born with all five of their senses (although unfortunately a percentage do have impaired vision or hearing).

 Some newborn senses were working even before they were born.
 You may have noticed that a loud noise such a banging door or a car horn would startle your baby in the womb, indicating that unborn babies’ ears are usually functioning, although their hearing does continue to develop for several months after birth.

-A baby’s sense of smell is also working well at birth, as is the sense of taste.
+Your baby’s sense of smell is also working well at birth, as is their sense of taste.
 In fact, babies seem to have more taste buds than adults do.
 Your baby will recognise and prefer sweet tastes to sour, bitter or salty.
 Vision is developing quickly but is believed to be the weakest of a newborn’s senses.
 Your baby’s sense of touch, however, is especially good, particularly around the mouth.

-Read our article on newborn senses to find out what your new small angel can see, hear and feel.
+Read our article on newborn senses here to find out what your new small angel can see, hear and feel.
 You’ll gain fascinating insights into your baby’s sensory awareness and development.